tlbalazs/quickassistdeployment/README.md

 function RemoveLog() \
 Logging the success and failed remove attempts in a txt file.

+Main \
+-Install parameter: installs the new version of Quick Assist and removes the older one \
+-Uninstall parameter: uninstalls the old version of Quick Assist \
+-Removes the logs that older than 90 days \
+-Detects the installs state of Quick Assist and logging into a txt

 Feel free to use it, just replace the "SERVERNAME" in the code with your own server.